Matre5/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Writimg into files
- Appending the file with the last line of the file Counting the number of directories all but current diretories
+ Appending the file with the last line of the file Counting the number of directories all but current diretories Display file new to old, one file per line